MugsyOS/Design/PCB/Mech-Control/README.md

+## Mech Control:

 The Mech Control PCB’s primary function is controlling the stepper motors in the cone mechanism and spout assembly.
-A while back I realized that having a few smaller and more function specific boards was a way better option then the single monolithic “Brain Board”.
-Keeps the designs much simpler and allows revisions to single controllers without having to also update everything else.

 **Components:**